This movement practice grew from lived experience.

 So the practice becomes a shared reset:

-Small resets, done often, create a calmer baseline.
+Small resets, done often, can help create a calmer baseline.

 A Simple Practice

-Over time I noticed something unexpected: even when the body changes, the old movement “map” can remain — habits of posture, walking, holding tension, and bracing against life.
+Even when the body changes, the old movement βmapβ can remain β habits of posture, walking, holding tension, and bracing against life.

 So I practise gentle movement, gentle touch, and relaxation.